Technigo/project-redux-quiz-old/ProjectLog.md

 Wed 20.00 26/10/ 2022 (Joel & Kartika)

 -Worked from Joel's pull
--Started with disabled button for OK & next
+-Fixed with disabled button for OK & next
--Created a Button and Form component (to breakdown into smaller components) -Moved styled component in Summary to styled components folder
+-Created a Button and Form component (to breakdown into smaller components) -Moved styled component in Summary to styled components folder -GIIIIIIFFFFFFFFFFFFF

+- Moved Summary to component folder and deleted pages folder
+- Updated the "task list" on Jamboard, made a few more tasks